About OUR IMPRINT ORPHAN PAPER

 We’re hard working.
 Our team of editors don’t use the rest room.
 For one, we don’t have one.
 But the issue is: after coming back from their day jobs, none of them have time for that.
 They’re so committed they pee and poop in their pants and keep right on working.
 That’s one of the reasons they sneer.
 Doing their business in their pants is nasty and contrary and smells and makes them hard on the inside.
 Our editors sneer for no reason whatsoever.
 They’ll sneer at whatever you send them, whether its good or bad.

 We want novella length works primarily, greater than 20,000 words but doesn’t have to be.
 We actually don’t care.
 We throw our weight around but only care about food.
 We like mustard, and olives.
-We publish what slurps its cereal bowl.
-Take a chance.
-Send something.
+We publish what slurps the cereal bowl.